Work experience

 Informal user feedback

 With the rollout of the new billing structure, a dedicated Slack channel was created to support internal users.
-I monitor conversations closely to identify patterns in feedback or confusion that may signal opportunities for future UX improvements.
+Requests and conversations are monitored to identify patterns in feedback or confusion that may signal opportunities for future UX improvements.